spacetelescope/acs-notebook/README.md

 ```
 git clone https://github.com/spacetelescope/acs-notebook.git
 ```
+which will create a new acs-notebook/ directory containing the contents of this repository.

 Jupyter Notebooks allow code to be packaged with formatted text to create illustrative examples.
-Users who are unfamiliar with Jupyter Notebooks should also see the [short guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/) to getting started with these useful tools.
+Users who are unfamiliar with Jupyter Notebooks should also see the [short guide](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/) for how to use these tools.

 ## Active Notebooks